petripaavola/Get-WindowsTroubleshootingReportCommunity/README_NEW.md

 ## 🔐 Do I Need Admin Rights?

-- Not required, but highly recommended for full access
+- Not required, but highly recommended for full access to Windows Event logs
 - **Admin = better coverage**
 - Offline logs don’t require admin